 Beginning with the common point of Baptism, Christians spend their lives learning each day what it means to be Christian in an ever changing world.
 Contemporary culture and societal norms present challenges to living a Christian lifestyle with appropriate attitudes, values and behaviors.
 Young pastors and leaders of congregations are doubly charged with maintaining their own faith and vocation, guiding the faith and choices of their parishioners, and developing knowledge of the concerns and issues facing their parishioners and communities as they live the Gospel in the secular world.
 It is that point of intersection between faith and culture that provides both joy and challenge for a pastoral leader.

 With funding from the Lilly Endowment, Inc., Marquette University has created a cohort-based pastoral leadership program for early career clergy and pastoral ministers that will focus on the intersection of faith and culture.
 Pastoral Leadership in a Cultural Context is a two-year program which seeks to address both the personal faith formation and support of clergy and other pastoral ministers, and their vocations as leaders of leaders in the wider community where faith and culture often collide.

 Religious leaders can have a powerful influence on their communities and in congregational life especially in living the Social Gospel.
 People in Wisconsin face a variety of serious concerns ranging from poverty and economic disparity to education and segregation.

 These pressing concerns will be topics for quarterly “Summits,” bringing the cohort together in dialogue with community and business leaders and with small teams of Marquette faculty, to share experiences and ideas, build community relationships, develop leadership strategies, grow in understanding of pressing cultural issues, and practice contemplative prayer.

-We are currently accepting applications for our second cohort, to begin in early 2017.
+We are currently accepting applications for our third cohort, to begin in June 2019.
 We are looking for motivated, early-career clergy/ministers with an M. Div. or equivalent degree, and 5 to 10 years of pastoral experience.
 Please contact us if you wish to be notified when the application process begins.